 Fermented using the traditional method, this Moscato has peach and honeysuckle aroma and just the right sweetness.
 It is made from Muscat grapes in what was known as the highest altitude vineyards of Argentina.
 The wide temperature variations during the day and the night in this country forces the vines to produce grapes that are more concentrated to make up for their lower yield.
 This delicious Moscato is evident that something wonderful can come out from a lot of struggling and adapting, such as the Muscat grapes of Argentina.

 9. Caposaldo Sparkling Peach Moscato, Italy

-This sparkling wine has delicious aroma and flavors of peaches, honeysuckle and citrus fruits.
+This sparkling wine has delicious aroma and flavors of peaches, honeysuckle, and citrus fruits.
 A little history on this wine tells of a famous horse named Caposaldo who competed in 4,000 races in 24 years during the reign of Emperor Nero.
 The horse logo on the label of all Caposaldo wines pays tribute to the outstanding standards and quality evoked by this wine.
-Produced from grapes coming from Venete, Italy.
+Produced from grapes coming from Veneto, Italy.
 Caposaldo is a non-vintage wine, sold on the year it is fermented.
 Non-vintage wines are made by mixing the newly fermented wine with the reserve wine.
 It has to be at least 50% new wine to be considered non-vintage.